 - Reduces urine output

-- Tendency for more water to be retained in blood
+- A tendency for more water to be retained in the blood

 - Improves acid/base status